-• Senior Clinical Practicum Attendance and Housing
+Senior Clinical Practicum Attendance and Housing

-The student should report to his/her clinical practicums eight hours a day (excluding lunch and breaks) for five days a week for 20 days per rotation period.
+The student should report to his/her clinical practicums eight hours a day (excluding lunch and breaks) for five days a week for 15 total days per rotation.
 Exact times will be arranged by the individual laboratory supervisor.
 If time is missed for an excused absence, it will be made up at the convenience and discretion of the affiliate instructor (i.e., during the flex days at the end of the rotation period or another suitable time as determined by the affiliate instructor).
 In general, absence from clinical practicums due to illness, death of a family member, a personal emergency, or observance of a religious holiday will constitute cause for an excused absence.
 Authority for excusing such absences rests with the clinical instructor who may request appropriate documentation.
-Examples of unexcused absences include but are not limited to: scheduling routine medical and dental appointments, scheduling excessive personal appointments, expanding spring break beyond its allotted time, or scheduling other travels for personal reasons.
-Any time missed that cannot be made up during the spring semester may result in completion of the rotation period at a later date with postponement of graduation.
-The student should note that spring break during the senior clinical practicum period does not currently coincide with the University calendar.
-Senior students will participate in spring break in mid-March following the end of the second rotation period.
-Thus, the week of spring break will fall between the second and third rotation periods.
-Students should block out the entire practicum schedule periods including any flex/make-up dates as it is important to be available and prepared to complete all necessary clinical practicum time as scheduled by the clinical education coordinator to meet graduation requirements.
-Do not assume there will be no illness or other emergency-related absences and schedule other activities or travel on the flex/make-up dates on the clinical practicum calendar.
+Examples of unexcused absences include but are not limited to: scheduling routine medical and dental appointments, scheduling excessive personal appointments, expanding spring break beyond its allotted time, or scheduling travel or entertainment for personal reasons.
+Any time missed (excused and/or unexcused) that cannot be made up during the spring semester may result in completion of the rotation period at a later date with postponement of graduation.

+Students should block out the entire practicum schedule periods including any flex/make-up dates as it is important to be available and prepared to complete all necessary clinical practicum time as scheduled by the manager of clinical operations/external relations to meet graduation requirements.
+Do not assume that there will be no illness, weather-related or other emergency-related absences and schedule other activities or travel on the flex/make-up dates on the clinical practicum calendar.